wumiguo/JedAIToolkit/README.md

 The following methods are currently supported:
  1) Size-based Block Purging
  2) Comparison-based Block Purging
- 3) Block Scheduling
- 4) Block Filtering
+ 3) Block Filtering

 All methods are optional, but complementary with each other and can be used in combination.
-Note that all methods are compatible with Clean-Clean ER, but only the first three methods apply to Dirty ER.
 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p684-papadakis.pdf).

 ### Comparison Cleaning
 Similar to Block Cleaning, this step aims to clean a set of blocks from both redundant and superfluous comparisons.
 Unlike Block Cleaning, its methods operate on the finer granularity of individual comparisons.